geofftaylor/connect-sidecar/README.md

 The script is written in AppleScript.
 It uses [UI scripting](https://developer.apple.com/library/archive/documentation/LanguagesUtilities/Conceptual/MacAutomationScriptingGuide/AutomatetheUserInterface.html) to click the Sidecar button in the correct menu (*Displays* in Catalina or *Control Center* in Bug Sur).
 The primary advantage of the script is that you can assign a keyboard shortcut to it (for example, using [Keyboard Maestro](https://www.keyboardmaestro.com/main/) or [FastScripts](https://redsweater.com/fastscripts/)).
 You can then connect or disconnect using the keyboard shortcut rather than clicking the menu item.

 ## Setup
-Download `Connect-Sidecar-v1.0.0.zip` from [this page](https://github.com/geofftaylor/connect-sidecar/releases/latest).
+Download the latest zip file from [this page](https://github.com/geofftaylor/connect-sidecar/releases/latest).
 Extract the files from the archive.
-For Big Sur, use `Connect Sidecar - Big Sur.applescript`.
-For Catalina, use `Connect Sidecar - Catalina.applescript`.
+Select the `.applescript` file that is appropriate for your version of macOS (Monterey, Big Sur or Catalina).

 Open the script in Script Editor.
 (Script Editor is located in `/Applications/Utilities`.)
 Go to this line: